mobiusfund/etf/README.md

 To avoid conflicts of interest, the TrustedStake app completely ignores subnet 118.
 It will not include 118 in any index, nor stake/unstake any 118 alpha.

+In addition, due to development involvement from Investing88 team members, subnet 88 has been removed from the Fintech and Bittensor Universe indexes for now, even though its inclusion long predated subnet 118.
+As the subnet and the TrustedStake app evolve, future inclusion or exclusion of 88 and all other subnets will be strictly based on objective criteria.
+No subnet will receive any special treatment.

 Total subnet emissions are equally divided among the supported indexes.
 Miner score is calculated using the formula below, where $$S$$ is the coldkey stake amount in Tao, and $$D$$ is the stake duration in days:

 ```math